 Based on responses to our 2020 interim seller survey, we believe our platform represents the majority of sales for many of our sellers.
 Our thorough vetting process ensures that users have access to luxury design products from leading sellers, makers, and creators.
 The ability to attract and retain these vetted sellers is important to the overall success of our online marketplace and continued growth, as demonstrated by our average on-platform GMV retention for each seller cohort since 2015.
 To measure dollar-based on-platform GMV retention, we categorize sellers by the year in which they first joined our online marketplace, which is referred to as an annual cohort.
-For each annual cohort, we measure the total on-platform GMV for each cohort year and divide it by the total on-platform GMV for such cohort in the initial cohort year they joined our online marketplace.
-The resulting quotient is referred to as "dollar-based on-platform GMV retention rate."
-On-platform dollar-based GMV retention rate equal to 100% would indicate that the seller cohort sold the same amount of on-platform GMV through our online marketplace in the current cohort year as they did in the initial cohort year they joined our online marketplace.
+For each annual cohort, we measure the total on-platform GMV for such cohort in the initial cohort year they joined our online marketplace.
+The resulting quotient is referred to as "dollar-based on-platform GMV through our online marketplace in the current cohort year as they did in the initial cohort year they joined our online marketplace.
 Each of the years presented in the table below does not necessarily include data for all of the cohorts in the 2015 through 2019 average.
 The GMV retention rate for each cohort has remained above 100% for each cohort separately.
 As seen below, on average, our dollar-based on-platform GMV retention rate increases every cohort year, demonstrating our ability to attract, retain, and encourage our sellers to sell more through our online marketplace.